ARKANSAS

 (1686 - 1821), near Gillett ¤ National Archives MAP ¤

 This is the state's first permanent white settlement.
 Also known as Poste de Arkansea, and Fort les Arcansas.
 Due to the Arkansas River's periodic flooding, this fort was relocated seven times in its history.
 The original French site (with only a six-man garrison) is probably underwater, located about five miles downriver of the present-day park.
 It was rebuilt in 1748 near Lake Dumond, and again in 1752.
 The Spanish took control in 1765, renamed Fort San Carlos or Fort Carlos III (1765 - 1783, rebuilt 1771, 1779).
 It was described as a polygonal stockade with one 3-pounder gun in each face of each bastion, manned by 30 troops.
-It was attacked by the British in 1783, making this the only battle of the American Revolution to take place in Arkansas.
-A replica of this fort has been built near the visitors' center.
+It was attacked by the British and Indians in April 1783, making this the only battle of the American Revolution to take place in Arkansas, and nearly the last battle of the entire war.
+A partial replica of this fort has been built near the visitors' center.
 Extensive flooding forced a new fort to be built named Fort San Estevan de Arkanzas (1791 - 1804, rebuilt 1796).
 Even though the French took control of Louisiana in 1800, the Spanish never relinquished their forts in the territory.
 The Americans then took over in 1804 after purchasing the territory from the French in 1803.
-A government Indian Factory was established here from 1805 - 1810.
+A government Indian Factory for the Quapaw Indian Agency was located here from March 1805 - November 1810.

 Confederate troops built an 11-gun earthen fort here called Fort Hindman (1861 - 1863).
 The Union destroyed it in January 1863 after the Confederates surrendered and evacuated.
-The site is now underwater.
-CSA rifle pits still exist.
+The site of the fort is now underwater.
+CSA rifle pits still exist in a wooded area.

 Guachoya